mclevey/CV/cv_mclevey.md

 ## Service to the Profession

 \ind 2016-2020, Communications Officer, Member of the Executive Council, Canadian Sociological Association.
+Am also managing social media accounts for the *Canadian Review of Sociology*.

 \ind Peer Reviewing: *Sociological Theory*, *Social Studies of Science*, *Canadian Journal of Sociology*, *Methodological Innovations*, *Acta Sociologica*